WHAT BECOMES OF THE BROKEN HEARTED? SORROWFUL YET ALWAYS REJOICING ON PALM SUNDAY.

-Over the years I’ve been a GP, there have been a number of patients who have come to me because, despite their sadness, they feel unable to cry.
-On such occasions I have tried, and largely succeeded, in resisting the urge to recommend that they watch ‘Lassie Come Home’!
-This is not because of my doubting the film effectiveness in the treatment of Keratoconjunctivitis sicca (dry eye syndrome), but rather down to the fact that if my attempt at humour were to produce the wry smile desired, my patient would only be left even more incapable of producing the tears they were hoping for!
+Over the years I was a GP, there were a number of patients who came to me because, despite their sadness, they were unable to cry.
+On such occasions I tried, and largely succeeded, in resisting the urge to recommend that they watch ‘Lassie Come Home’!
+This is not because of my doubting the film’s effectiveness in the treatment of Keratoconjunctivitis sicca (dry eye syndrome), but simply because, if my attempt at humour had produced the wry smile I’d desired, my patient would only be left even more incapable of producing the tears that they were hoping for!

 ‘In this sad world of ours, sorrow comes to all; and to the young it comes with bitterest agony, because it takes them unawares.
 The older have learned to ever expect it.’